 Built in 1930, the second Corpus Christi Barge is still afloat and is owned and maintained by the Oxford College Barges Preservation Trust.

 'Its oval windows and good proportions make it one of the most interesting of those remaining.'
-Maccoun, 1971
+Maccoun, 1971.
+Sarah Hosking's 1969 manuscript describes her as 'salmon pink on the superstructure'.

 She can be clearly seen from the Thames towpath downstream of today's College Boathouses and from Donnington Bridge in Oxford.
 Read more

 The first Jesus barge was built in 1887 and ordered to be 'plain and well built' by Tagg of East Molesey.
 The second barge was designed by John H England in Arts & Crafts / 'classical' style, borrowing its design from the Salters drawings of the Pembroke and Trinity barges and was built in 1910.
-This barge sank in 1962 and was subsequently retrieved.
+It is 'to some extent classicised with small, curly Ionic capitals.'
+(S Hosking).

 Four of the barges had figureheads.
 Queen's had an eagle, Trinity had a griffin, Jesus had a dragon, and Corpus Christi had a pelican.